 A Contingency Hold is placed on students’ accounts if they are missing an official copy of their transcripts from their alma mater.
 Official copies of transcripts are those that are sent to Walden University directly from the alma mater, in a signed and sealed envelope to ensure that the transcripts have not been altered.
 Official copies may also be emailed directly from the alma mater to Walden, using the email@example.com address.

 Students may drop a course from their schedule through day 7 of the course without transcript notation or financial penalty.
 Students should either drop the desired course in their portal or send an email to their academic advisor for assistance.
-Please note: Drop request cannot be taken over the phone – they must be submitted in writing via email in order to be processed.
-A dropped course may also have an impact on your federal financial aid.
+Please note: A dropped course may have an impact on your federal financial aid.
 (Please refer to the Walden website for more information regarding the potential impact a drop or withdrawal may have on your financial aid.)

 The Degree Audit is the student's official record.
 This electronic document enables students to track their degree requirements and progress towards the completion of their program.
 This includes all awarded transfer of credit, courses completed, and unfulfilled degree requirements.
-Degree Audits can be easily accessed at any time via the Student Services tab in the myWalden portal.
+Degree Audits can be easily accessed at any time via the Registration button at the homepage of the myWalden portal.

 After a student's degree is conferred and provided there are no holds on his or her account, a diploma will be issued.
 The diploma indicates the student’s degree and major field of study but not the concentration or specialization.
 However, the concentration or specialization is indicated on the official transcript.
 Diplomas are 11” x 14”.